vectordotdev/vector/rfcs/2022-07-28-13691-registered-internal-events.md

 ## Proposal

+One of the largest, if not _the_ largest, performance cost of emitting internal metrics is creating the metric identifier from scratch each time, and then looking it up in the global registry of metrics in order to then adjust its value.
+This identifier, or key, consists of both the metric name, which is a simple constant string, along with a set of labels, which will vary for each emitting task.
+The two steps of this process thus involves numerous memory allocations, memory copies, hashing, and at least one mutex locked operation.

+This proposal provides a mechanism for registering a metric handle such that this computation can be done once at task setup time, leaving only the relatively simple task of adjusting the metric to happen in the hot path.

 ### User Experience

 As an internal event mechanism, this should have no user impact besides making Vector more efficient